-In 2015 the Scottish Government awarded a grant to set up the Scottish Healthcare Associated Infection Prevention Institute (SHAIPI), a virtual Institute brought into being to understand some of the major infection and healthcare associated infection issues affecting Scotland and the UK, and to develop interventions to combat them.
+In 2015 the Scottish Government awarded a grant to set up the Scottish Healthcare Associated Infection Prevention Institute (SHAIPI), a virtual Institute to understand some of the major infection and healthcare associated infection issues affecting Scotland and the UK, and to develop interventions to combat them.

-SHAIPI has brought together a number of different experts, in disparate fields from six Scottish Universities to form a team to formulate, under the guidance of an International Advisory Board, a five-year plan of research to answer these issues.
+SHAIPI grouped together a number of different experts, in disparate fields from six Scottish Universities to formulate, under the guidance of an International Advisory Board, a five-year plan of research to answer these issues.

 In and of itself, the construction of a network of experts, from different disciplines, to work together and focus on the same research area has generated a critical mass of expertise that places Scotland in a strong position for the continuation of future work.

 Central to the ethos of SHAIPI is to build capacity and capability in HAI and infection research within Scotland.
-In developing Early Career Researchers (ECR), SHAIPI has supported the collaboration between our research teams.
-Informal meetings have occurred twice a year focusing on networking and cross-work stream collaborations.
-The last meeting was a “Coffee & Poster” session where posters were brought from previously attended meetings.
-This gave an excellent opportunity for discussion, not just about research projects, but also about potentially useful meetings and conferences.
-As a group interactive creative art exercise, we constructed a network map for SHAIPI work streams to connect researchers with their collaborators.
-We are planning to expand the network map to include new collaborations and future/potential collaborators.
-Hopefully, this will lead to ideas for cross-SHAIPI projects and applications for future funding.
+In developing Early Career Researchers (ECR), SHAIPI has supported collaboration between research teams.
+As a group interactive creative art exercise, they constructed a network map for SHAIPI work streams to connect researchers with their collaborators and will lead to ideas for cross-SHAIPI projects and applications for future funding.

 The Public involvement group (ChaiN) continues with the challenges of keeping public involvement at the forefront of SHAIPI researchers’ minds.